Acknowledgement of Country

 photo Linda Franklin

 Textile artist Jem Olsen and I were honoured to be finalists for the 2024 Infuse Art Prize with Reclaimed, a collaborative work exploring identity, belonging, and societal change.
-My fractured ceramic bowl embodies transformation and resilience, while Jem’s textile work critiques the commodification of home.
+My “fractured” ceramic piece embodies transformation and resilience, while Jem’s textile work critiques the commodification of home.
 Together, Reclaimed invites reflection on personal identity, societal values, and the ethical dimensions of home and connection.

 Mid fired stoneware, tall, hand built, ripple pattern/carved vessel x 2, squared base, green, blue, black glazes.
 Left is sold